 Development teams may look at database deployments as somebody else’s problem or a mere annoyance.
 But the truth is that the state of the database deployments of an organization can affect a developer’s paycheck.
 Thanks to database DevOps and CI/CD for databases, jobs are now at risk due to competitive threats from other companies that are more agile from an IT perspective.

 There is a solution, though.
 Automated database deployments or Application Release Automation can help.
 To complete the task, you must have your DB changes follow the same path as your application changes.
 That means:

 - Using the same source code repository for both database and application changes

 - Providing lights out and single click deployments for all environments

 - Demanding immediate feedback to proposed database changes like you have for your code

 If you have already applied these patterns to your application code, it’s time to bring the database deployment into the future the same way.

-To learn more the role of developers in DevOps database read this white paper, Making DB Changes Easy for Application Developers.
+To learn more about the role of developers in database DevOps read: Making DB Changes Easy for Application Developers.

 Not sure where to start with database automation?
 Sit down with one of Datical’s database specialists to discuss your unique requirements and how to build the best database CI/CD foundation for your software releases.